Ibrahim-Naseef/DATA-GI/README.md

 A data pipeline is a set of tools and processes for collecting, processing, and delivering data from one or more sources to a destination where it can be analyzed and used

 ## How it works
-1. Extract: Data is extracted from various sources
+1. **Extract**: Data is extracted from various sources
-2. Transform: The data is cleaned, enriched, or modified
+2. **Transform**: The data is cleaned, enriched, or modified
-3. Load: The data is stored in a data store, such as a data warehouse or data lake
+3. **Load**: The data is stored in a data store, such as a data warehouse or data lake

 ## Types od Data pipelines
 - **Batch pipelines**